Senior Thesis Seminar, Spring 2014

-During the first semester, all seniors will meet with the convener of the Senior Seminar on Monday, October 22nd at 4:15 pm in Gest (second floor lounge) to receive instructions and ask questions about the preparation of the thesis proposal and the various activities of the Senior Seminar in Religion.
-All seniors should arrange to meet with a faculty member in the Department who can advise you on defining your topic, narrowing its focus, and formulating your proposal: seeguidelines on preparing the thesis proposal.
+During the first semester, all seniors will meet with Prof. Anne McGuire, the convener of the Senior Seminar this year, on Monday, October 21st or Tuesday, October 22nd at 4:15 pm in Gest (second floor lounge) to receive instructions and ask questions about the preparation of the thesis proposal and the various activities of the Senior Seminar in Religion.
+After this meeting, all seniors should meet with a department faculty member who can advise you on defining your topic, narrowing its focus, and formulating your proposal: see guidelines on preparing the thesis proposal.

 - Every senior's thesis topic should be linked directly to his or her work in the major.
-The thesis proposal should state the question(s) you wish to explore and the material (texts, music, art, architecture, etc.) to which you will put the question(s) or upon which you will draw in order to address the question(s).
-This proposal should not exceed one, double- spaced typewritten page.
+The thesis proposal should state the question(s) you wish to explore and the material (texts, music, art, architecture, interviews, etc.) to which you will put the question(s) or upon which you will draw in order to address the question(s).
+This proposal should not exceed one, double-spaced printed page.
 You will be able to adjust your topic as work proceeds, but the proposal should represent your most precise and explicit formulation of the topic at the time you submit it.

 - You should also prepare a revised Religion Major Worksheet (originally prepared for Junior Colloquium—please list course work by course number and title), together with a clear narrative statement of how you came up with this topic and how your work in the major has prepared you to write on this topic.

-- Please submit your proposal together with the revised Religion Major Worksheet and narrative statement by noon on Monday, November 12th, 2012.
-Send one copy electronically of all 3 documents (narrative, worksheet, proposal) by email attachment in Word to Andrea Pergolese (Administrative Assistant in Gest)
+- Please submit your proposal together with the revised Religion Major Worksheet and narrative statement by noon on Monday, November 11th, 2013.
+Send one copy electronically of all 3 documents (narrative, worksheet, proposal) by email attachment in Word to Prof. Anne McGuire (Convener of Senior Seminar 2014).

 Library meeting.
 All of you should meet with James Gulick about scholarly resources relating to your thesis topic.
 If you have not yet scheduled this meeting, please do so as soon as possible.
 Before you leave for semester break, you should begin to compile a list of the basic works (primary and secondary) you will need for your research.

 Departmental Response.
 Department faculty participating in the seminar will review and discuss all of the draft proposals and clarify the assignment of thesis advisor(s) for each project.
 Department faculty participating in advising senior theses this year are: Profs.
 E. Beretz, T. Hucks, K. Koltun-Fromm, N. Koltun-Fromm, A. McGuire, S. Sears, and J. Velji.
-Your thesis advisor(s) will send you a memo by campus mail or e-mail with the department’s advice by November 28th.
+Your thesis advisor(s) will send you a memo by campus mail or e-mail with the department’s advice by November 29th.

 Before you leave for Winter break.
 You should revise your thesis proposal in light of comments from your faculty advisor and begin to compile a list of the basic works (primary and secondary) you will need for your research, especially those texts that will be included in your initial annotated bibliography.
 Upon your return to campus in January, you should be able to present a revised thesis proposal as well as a detailed annotated bibliography of several key texts for your research.

 Spring Semester: Senior Seminar will meet on Thursday afternoon 1:30-4:00 p.m.
-Please make sure you pre-register for Religion 399b!
+Please make sure to pre-register for Religion 399b!

 Presentation of the Revised Thesis Proposal

 Senior Seminar will meet as a group five times during the Spring semester: January 23 and 30, February 13 and 20, and April 25, 2014.

-Weeks I and II: Stokes 018: Thursday, 1:30 p.m., January 24th and 31st, 2013 Bring 22 copies of your revised proposal and annotated bibliography.
+Weeks I and II: Thursday, 1:30 p.m., January 23rd and 30th, 2014.
+Bring 26 copies of your revised proposal and annotated bibliography.
 Half of you present on January 23 and half on January 30, but you should all be prepared to present the first week.
 Each student will present a brief summary of her/his thesis topic to the entire seminar.
 We will then break into smaller groups for more detailed discussion of the proposals.
-All presenters should be prepared to discuss the current state of her/his thinking about the project.
-All should come prepared to raise questions to help clarify and refine the conception of the project.
-We usually allow 15-20 minutes for the presentation and discussion of each proposal.
+All presenters should be prepared to discuss the current state of her/his thinking about the project, and all should come prepared to help each other clarify and refine the conception of each project.
+We usually allow at least 15-20 minutes for the presentation and discussion of each proposal.

 The next step is to continue your research and to begin writing.
-Each of you must set up a schedule for meeting with your advisor every week to submit new written material ("thesis draft") and to discuss your progress and questions, and to receive responses on the written material ("thesis draft") you’ll be handing in on a regular basis.
-In the first weeks, you should be preparing a portion of thesis draft for presentation and discussion at our February meetings.
+Each of you must set up a schedule for meeting with your advisor every week to submit new written material ("thesis draft") and to discuss your progress and questions.
+You can expect to receive responses on this written material at each meeting with your faculty advisor.
+During these first weeks, you should be preparing a portion of thesis draft for presentation and discussion at our February meetings.

 III.
 Presentation of A Writing Sample Of Work In Progress